Swathi-Guptha/Maze_Solver/README.md

 ```

 3. In order to smoothly execute the code a fluorescent light should be placed in front of the maze.
-4. To quit the program press q.
+4. To quit the program press 'q'.

 # Demo Video :
 • https://youtu.be/_pED1ANgbck